stayupthetree/mylar2kapowarr/README.md

 3. **Rate Limiting**
    - If you encounter API rate limits, increase the `delay` in config.json
+   - Recommended minimum delay is 20 seconds between comics
    - Default is 25 seconds between comics
+   - Increase the delay if you experience rate limiting issues

 ### Logging